-Final Paper: The final paper must conform to APA guidelines, be a minimum of 6 pages long with a separate title page and separate references page (8 pages total).
+Final Paper: The final paper must conform to APA guidelines, must have at least 6 pages of content, with a separate title page and separate references page (or 8 pages total).
 This paper has four main sections, with each section having a heading to help with organization.
 Because so much of this paper is focused on your experience in the class and in your experience here at BYU, you are welcome to use a first-person writing style.
 More specifically, the paper must address the following points:

 - 1. Based on your research experience in this class, what is your assessment of the literature's attention to ethnically diverse populations in the United States?
 Include a discussion of both the field's successes and its limitations.
 This is an opportunity to synthesize the findings from your content analysis/coding and discuss what you have found. - 2.
 Select a research topic and an ethnic population (e.g., single parenting among Latino families) and read 8 articles on the topic/population combination.
 At least 2 articles should be from the 1990-2002 timespan to make it easier to judge ways that researchers have changed how they address the topic.
-Also, the articles you select don't have to be articles that you coded. - a.
+Also, the articles you select don't have to be articles that you coded yourself. - a.
 What did you learn about this topic/population?
 Summarize this in 1-2 pages. - b.
 How has the approach to researching this topic changed over time (i.e., is there a difference in the terms used to describe the sample?
 Is there a change in how the topic is conceptualized (e.g., is there change in how the sample or their problems are pathologized)?
 Is there a difference in how the samples were collected?
-Are different socio-demographic variables collected?) - c.
-Based on your readings, detail the main 4-5 recommendations that people need to follow if they are to help individuals/families at this topic/population intersection.
+Are different socio-demographic or control variables collected?) - c.
+Based on your readings, detail the main 4-5 recommendations that people need to follow if they are to help individuals/families find themselves at this intersection of topic/population (e.g., the single-parent Latino families).
 As you present this information, please consider that the helping agents may be therapists, school teachers, policy developers, or family members-so be sure to specify the group to which you are referring. - 3.
 Based on your review of the training videos (on Youtube), what problems will be avoided in training beginning coders?
 What problems will still subsist? - 4.
 What would you change about this research experience to make it more meaningful for future students?
 Please include specific suggestions on what changes you would make in the coding scheme, Qualtrics data entry, training procedures we use, and so forth.